-- (1) Study of the problem environment in order to implement corrective solutions taken from computerized system. - (2) Increase overall room sales that conducted online by providing exposure to customer with lower room rate. - (3) Diversify opportunities in to new market sectors by using electronic business to sell supporting services and to develop hotel image. - (4) Add power to gain real-time access directly into hotel reservation systems for selling and viewing accurate up-to-the-minute availability. - (5) Improve rate of technology progress through the exposure to world markets - (6) Reduce time-consuming to generate, analyze, and disseminate decision information needed to fuel the other system and the overall marketing system. - (7) Develop the reservation page section of the hotel's web site.
+- (1) To study the problems of the existing manual system. - (2) To study the problem environment in order to implement corrective solutions taken from computerized system. - (3) To analyze the problems, and propose a new solution as a choice among various ones to solve the existing problems and understand the problem and user's requirement. - (4) To diversify opportunities in to new market sectors by using electronic business to sell supporting services and to develop resorts image. - (5) To add power to gain real-time access directly into resorts reservation systems for selling and viewing accurate up-to-the-minute availability. - (6) To improve rate of technology progress through the exposure to world markets. - (7) To reduce time-consuming to generate, analyze, and disseminate decision information needed to fuel the other system and the overall marketing system. - (8) To develop the reservation page section of the resort's web site. - (9) To add value per booking transaction with the ability of user to interact with the resort's own graphical mapping capabilities and special promotions. - (10) To provide online customer with lower price and privacy guaranteed policy. - (11) To reduce mounds of clerical works, time consuming, double-bookings, lost paper works and manual operation time.

-- (8) Add value per booking transaction with the ability of user to interact with the hotel's own graphical mapping capabilities and special promotions. - (9) Provide online customer with lower price and privacy guaranteed policy. - (10) Estimate and compare cost and benefit between and manual and computerize system. - (11) Perform system testing on the completed software system.
+(12) To estimate and compare cost and benefit between and manual and computerized system.